OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/manage-fee-collectors.md

 With the recipients configured in the distributor contract, and with the contract having collected some fees, you can now trigger the distribution of fees to the recipients by using the method `distributeRewards(address[], uint256[])` of the distributor contract, and specifying the list of addresses that are configured, and the proportion of fees for each address.
 The parameters passed must match the information that is set in the contract (i.e., you can't specify different addresses or proportions than what's been configured beforehand).

-For example, if you want to distribute the fees to the 2 addresses specified before, you'll use the following parameters:
+For example, if you want to distribute the fees to the two addresses specified before, you'll use the following parameters:

 ```shell
 cast send --rpc-url $ORBIT_CHAIN_RPC --private-key $OWNER_PRIVATE_KEY $DISTRIBUTOR_CONTRACT_ADDRESS "distributeRewards(address[],uint256[]) ()" "[$RECEIVER_1, $RECEIVER_2]" "[8000, 2000]"